umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-05-23-ReleaseNotes.md

 _CDN Caching and Optimization settings + Improved Organization Invite Flow + Media Storage Files Top 50_

 ## Key Takeaways
-- **CDN Caching and Optimization settings** - You can now enable CDN caching on your Umbraco Cloudloud projects for even better performance.
-You can specify default settings and overwrite them at hostname level.
+- **CDN Caching and Optimization settings** - You can now enable CDN caching on your Umbraco Cloud projects for even better performance.
+You can specify default settings and overwrite them at the hostname level.
 - **Improved Organization Invite flow** - When you invite a new user to your organization, the Umbraco Cloud portal now ensures a more intuitive and secure handling of the invitation workflow.
 - **Media Storage Files Top 50** - The Umbraco Cloud portal now offers greater transparency for which media files take up the most space in your cloud project's media storage.